lilkoorii/lilkoorii/README.md

 - 👋 Hi, I’m @lilkoorii
 - 👀 I’m interested in web design
-- 🌱 I’m currently learning Figma & Html+CSS
+- 🌱 I’m currently learning Frontend Development!
 - 💞️ I’m looking to collaborate on interesting web projects!
 - 📫 How to reach me @m_loschakova on Instagram